Thai citizenship using DNA testing

 - A copy of your foreign passport and birth certificate translated into Thai and certified by the Thai Ministry of Foreign Affairs;

-- Passport sized photos of the applicant;
+- Four passport sized photos of the applicant;

 - Copies of your parents identification with their names translated into Thai;